The5thAxiom/dnd/src/pages/phandelver-2022/session-notes.md

 -   We head to the Edermath orchard:
     -   We see a fit (;)), silver-haired half-elf with an ornamental sword tending to the orchards
     -   HerbAxe takes 4 peaches and 4 apples, goes to the top of the tree and surveys the area
--   We go to his cottege:
+-   We go to his cottage:
     -   He was in 'the order of the gauntlet'
     -   The order fights against the assassin's guild (Erxhalim's group)
     -   We tell him why we need our help